Falmouth-Games-Academy/comp110-worksheet-2/README.md

 			attempts <- attempts + 1
 			similarity <- 0
 	end while

+	//If the user guessed the word, a positive message is displayed. and a negative message otherwise

 	if word_was_guessed = true then:
 		print 'Perfect match!
 Accessing terminal...'